 Canadian musician Yves Frulla is an internationally acclaimed songwriter, producer, and keyboardist.
-Mostly known worldwide as Celine Dion’s keyboard player.
-He runs his own project studio in Sin City.
+Mostly known worldwide as Celine Dion’s keyboard player, he runs his own project studio in Sin City.
 Between world tours and countless sold out shows, he recorded three live albums with Celine Dion and appeared with her on many television shows, including David Letterman, Jay Leno, Arsenio Hall, and Oprah Winfrey.
 Yves Frulla has done work for television and movies as well.
-He also played alongside and toured extensively and with renowned Canadian artists such as Corey Hart, Bobby Bazini, Michael Breen, Dan Bigras, Sass Jordan, Julie Masse, and Sylvain Cossette
+He also played alongside and toured extensively with renowned Canadian artists such as Corey Hart, Bobby Bazini, Michael Breen, Dan Bigras, Sass Jordan, Julie Masse, and Sylvain Cossette.

 I started taking classical piano lessons at eight years old.
 We had an upright piano at home and I've been told that I was noodling with it when I was three.
 My dad thought I had some raw talent and wanted me to develop the culture of music.
 Through all the studies I have done, I never really thought I would have a career in music.